Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Astika

-Astika was believed to be the son of Jaratkaru and serpent Goddess Manasa.
+Astika was believed to be the son of Jaratkaru and the serpent Goddess Manasa.
 As per the Mahabharata, Takshaka, the king of snakes, was saved by Astika, during the Sarpa Satra.
 The snake sacrifice was arranged to avenge the death of Parikshit owing to the snake bite of Takshaka.
 But Astika managed to talk sense into the king to put an end to the victimization of the serpent race.
-Since then, the day is believed to be honored as Nag Panchami.
+Since then, the day is believed to be honoured as Nag Panchami.

 Kaliya